WHO WE ARE

-Christ School wants each student to become a better version of himself through his time here; a better student, friend, son, brother, and human being.
-Getting your son to be a 4.0 version of himself when he graduates as compared to the version he was upon enrollment is our goal.
+Christ School wants each student to become the best version of himself through his time here; a better student, friend, son, brother, and human being.
+Getting your son to be a 4.0 version of himself when he graduates as compared to the version he was upon enrollment is the shared goal of a faculty and staff who specialize in relational learning.

 Christ School History